-Necrotizing enterocolitis (NEC) is a serious gastrointestinal disorder in low-birth-weight infants and it is the leading cause of gastrointestinal emergency in premature infants [1, 2].
+Necrotizing enterocolitis (NEC) serious is gastrointestinal disorder in low-birth-weight infants and it is the leading cause of gastrointestinal emergency in premature infants [1, 2].
 It is one of the most frequent overwhelming diseases in infants which is difficult to prevent and manage and this has become of significance for studying [3].
 The extreme inflammatory process originated in the extremely immune-reactive intestine in necrotizing enterocolitis covers the effects of the illness systemically, affecting distant organs like the brain which led to considerably increased risk for neurodevelopmental delays in these infants [4].

-An infant improving from necrotizing enterocolitis have almost a chance of 25% of microcephaly and severe
+An infant improving from necrotizing enterocolitis have almost a chance of 25% of microcephaly and severe neurodevelopmental deferments that go beyond concerns that concern the gastrointestinal tract [5].